 Teresa S. Colleran Electrolysis PA opened for business in Massachusetts in 1978.
 Teresa, (known as Terri), steadily built up a very successful electrolysis business in various Boston-area cities by employing other electrologists to help the business grow.
 In 1994, after sixteen years of practicing electrolysis, Terri and her family relocated to Naples, Florida.
 Terri has been a practicing electrologist for over forty years.
 Her business philosophy is ‘Results are my Best Recommendation’!

-Due to electrolysis being the only method of permanent hair removal approved by the FDA, coupled with over thirty years of experience, Terri has 100% results-satisfaction.
+Due to electrolysis being the only method of permanent hair removal approved by the FDA, coupled with over forty-plus years of experience, Terri has 100% results-satisfaction.

 One of the most important steps an electrologist can take in their career development is becoming board certified.
 Terri has her certified clinical electrologist (CCE) and certified medical electrologist (CME) credentials, which signify that her knowledge has been tested and measured against the highest level national standards.
 Mandatory continuing education in a biennium and five-year period is required to maintain these credentials.
 The Florida Department of Health, through its Division of Medical Quality (MQA), is the agency that regulates all electrologists’ licensure requirements.

 By going above and beyond initial training, board certification ensures Terri’s patients of her serious commitment to enhance her knowledge in the field of permanent hair removal.
 This also includes laser hair removal.